jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Mrs. Gray dedicated twenty years of volunteer work to this sport and hand-picked each member of her Mock Trial teams.
 As soon as the year's casebook was released, she was ready.
 Weekly, she would quiz the team on their knowledge of the case.
 Weekly, she would share new insights into the case.

-When the student attorneys had to deba
+Whenever student attorneys practiced debating an objection, Mrs. Gray would preside as judge, letting the attorneys argue the objection till neither attorney had more to add.
+But instead of ruling according to who was right, she would rule to make the student's case harder to make whichever way was harder for the student's case to handle — preparing us for every contingency.

 Whenever a student attorney objected during a practice round, Mrs. Gray would preside as judge.
-She let the attorneys argue the objection and ruled whatever was harder for the student's case to handle — preparing us for every contingency.

 Beyond classroom practice, Mrs. Gray expected a high level of independent collaboration.
 Students worked together over the phone for hours, rehearsing their arguments.
 Often students would have each other over to their house to collaborate late into the evening.